Fall 2020-21 Going Forward

 PS1 Pluralistic School believes that children learn best within a community.
 From the first day of kindergarten through 6th grade, we help students understand themselves as individuals and as members of larger communities.
 We’ve designed our curriculum, schedule, and even our physical campus to inspire both productive cooperation and individual reflection.
 As students gradually expand their comfort zones—from small-group projects to their classroom, school, neighborhood, and eventually the wider world—each learns how and why to make positive change at every level.

 When children grow up in these small-scale pluralistic communities, learning and working with diverse groups becomes second nature—and they go forth to share these values and methods with the wider world.

-After reviewing the recommendations from the CDC, LADPH, the American Academy of Pediatrics, and many early studies from other regions and countries in the context of our values, PS1 hopes to move forward with an on-campus learning model for the fall, and is pursuing a waiver application with the County.
+After reviewing the recommendations from the CDC, LADPH, the American Academy of Pediatrics, and many early studies from other regions and countries in the context of our values, PS1 is preparing to have students on campus.
 It is important to emphasize that our plan is subject to change, as we continue to monitor the rate of COVID-19 infections in our local communities and receive new guidance.

 To follow status and regulations by county, visit www.covid19.ca.gov/roadmap-counties

 - Keep six feet apart when leaving home